moccalatte/go-little-userbot-maker/ARCHITECTURE.md

 3.  **Repository Layer (`repository/`)**
     -   **Responsibility**: Manages all data persistence and communication with external services.
 It implements the interfaces defined by the `usecase` layer.
     -   **Examples**:
-        -   `wizard/repository/state.go` provides an in-memory store for the bot's conversational state.
+        -   `wizard/repository/state.go` provides an in-memory store for short-lived conversational state.
+        -   `wizard/repository/wizard_persistence.go` persists wizard runs, step snapshots, and the default command presets to PostgreSQL.
-        -   `orchestrator/repository/session_repo.go` handles all SQL queries for reading and writing session data to the PostgreSQL database.
+        -   `orchestrator/repository/session_repo.go` handles all SQL queries for reading and writing session data to the PostgreSQL database and writes audit trails.
     -   **Rule**: This layer depends on the `usecase` layer (by implementing its interfaces) but knows nothing about the `delivery` layer.

 ## How It Fits Together: An Example Flow (Creating a Userbot)